Table of Contents

 In a healthy person, the infection is usually confined to the lungs, causing only mild symptoms.
 In HIV+ people with low CD4 cell counts (below 200), the infection can be life threatening.
-However, histoplasmosis is not a common disease in HIV+ people.
+However, histoplasmosis is not a common disease in HIV+ people in the US.

 - Shortness of breath

 - Finding the organism in a sample of blood, sputum, or other tissue

 - Initial treatment with intravenous amphotericin B, then change to long term therapy with oral itraconazole (sometimes fluconazole)

 Aspergillosis is caused by Aspergillus, a very common group of fungi.
 In people with healthy immune systems, it usually causes mild or moderate lung problems.
 In people with weakened immune systems, it can be life threatening.
 Aspergillosis was more common in the earlier days of AIDS.
 Today it is rarely seen in HIV+ people in the US.

 - Pain in the sinuses, nose, or ear canal

 - Pneumonia-type symptoms such as cough, difficulty breathing, and fever